pablopenlop/gradewing_guide/docs/other.md

 ## Production Environment: Hotfix Deployment

-!!! danger "Enable GitHub Branch Protection"
+!!! warning "Enable GitHub Branch Protection"
     **Before starting deployment, you should complete this procedure.** It ensures that your remote **`dev`** branche is protected and that all code changes follow a secure, peer-reviewed process via Pull Requests.

     *   **Open GitHub Settings:**